Self

 The Self

 Anakin Skywalker, Frodo Baggins, and Harry Potter all had flaws but also strengths in their lives.
-Their journey forces them to face the reality of their flaws.
-For example, many consumers of Star Wars might agree that a weakness of Anakin Skywalker was his being controlled by his anger.
-So, for him, his flaw was difficulty controlling emotions.
-Our journey also forces us to face this same reality: we are all flawed, but we also have amazing strengths if we can tap into them.
+Their journeys forced them to face the reality of their flaws.
+For example, many consumers of Star Wars might agree that Anakin Skywalker's weakness is that his anger controls him.
+So, for him, his flaw was difficulty managing emotions.
+Our journey also forces us to face this reality: we are all flawed, but we also have amazing strengths if we can tap into them.

 • 10% Happier